Key takeaways

 Which rewards are best for you?

-When it comes to cash back versus points, it comes down to your spending habits and lifestyle.
-If you don’t travel much or care about using your rewards strategically toward lofty travel goals, you’re best suited for cash rewards.
+But if you don’t travel much or care about using your rewards strategically toward lofty travel goals, you’re best suited for cash rewards.
+Bankrate senior editor Harlan Vaughn is a fan of cash back cards:

-You may want to opt for a flat-rate cash back card so you don’t need to keep up with rotating bonus categories or activating your rewards.
+If cash back is your preferred choice, you may want to opt for a flat-rate cash back card so you don’t need to keep up with rotating bonus categories or activating your rewards.
 No matter which type of cash back card you choose, this move will benefit you due to the sheer simplicity of earning rewards.
 And you’ll still get something back from your credit card spending, even if you don’t get the most value for your rewards.

 If you get a rush out of turning $500 worth of credit card rewards into $750 or $1,000 worth of travel, then you’re a perfect candidate for a card that offers rewards in the form of points or miles.
 You’d benefit from a travel card that gives you plenty of options for boosted points or miles values and travel upgrades.
 If you travel throughout the year and want access to benefits to make air travel more comfortable, then an elite travel card may be an even better fit.